-It may be that some dreams and goals of the future are no longer possible.
+It may be that some dreams and goals for the future are no longer possible.
 This can be a big adjustment to make, particularly if you have worked towards those goals for a long time.

-Change can lead to feelings of grief and loss, which is a normal response.
+Change can lead to feelings of grief and loss, which are normal responses.

-In order to accept the loss and change occurring it is important to allow yourself time to grieve.
+In order to accept the loss and change occurring, it is important to allow yourself time to grieve.
 Take one day at a time and try not to isolate yourself.